 I would consider this an example of a job lacking enough information to submit an applicable proposal.
 What do I need to do to help you with the 5k?
 Do you need marketing support?
 Do you need a DJ hired?
 Do I need to sell and bake cookies or OMG, DO I NEED TO RUN?!
 I’m kidding and serious at the same time.
 How do I know if I’m a good candidate for this job if I don’t know what you’re looking for?

 I love this job posting.
 It tells me the requirements right off the bat (4+ years paid experience), the working environment and necessary technical skills.

 Check the number of proposals

-If the job already has 50 proposals, your chances are slim.
+If there have been 50 proposals already submitted, your chances of getting hired are slim.
 Remember the saying “the early bird gets the worm”?!
 That’s so true here!
 The lower the number or proposals, the better your chances for being hired.
 Aim for 0-10 or 10-20.

 Check their budget